saineju/ansible-windows-demo/README.md

   * https://docs.aws.amazon.com/rekognition/latest/dg/setup-awscli.html

 # How to use
 1. Prepare environment:
     ```bash setup_local_env.sh```
-2. Run master playbook
+2. Run master playbook:
     ```AWS_PROFILE=<your profile name> ansible-playbook -i inventories/demo.yml site.yml```

 # What does it do exactly?